|Red Light Green Light

 - Ask the students to stand against a wall facing you.

 - Review what makes a food a "go" food vs. a "slow" food. ("Go" foods help their bodies go and grow.
 "Slow" foods are high in added sugar and fat and can slow their bodies down.)

-- Explain that you are going to play "'Go' Food/'Slow' Food" again, but this time with dinner foods.
+- Once they have correctly identified some foods, explain that you are going to play "'Go' Food/'Slow' Food" again, but this time with dinner foods.

-- Call out the dinner foods listed below in a random order.
+- Call out the dinner foods again in a random order.
 Start the game with a "go" food.

 - If the students think a food is a "go" dinner food they should jog (or skip or hop) toward you at the other end of the room.
 If they think a food is a "slow" dinner food, they should freeze in place.